Evan-Coleman/Navius/docs/testing-roadmap.md

 While our test coverage is excellent (approximately 98% of core modules), there are several areas where we could further enhance the test suite:

 1. **End-to-End Integration Tests**
-   - [ ] Add more comprehensive end-to-end tests using real HTTP servers
+   - [x] Add more comprehensive end-to-end tests using real HTTP servers
-   - [ ] Test complete user flows from API request to database and back
+   - [x] Test complete user flows from API request to database and back
-   - [ ] Create test scenarios that involve multiple services interacting
+   - [ ] Test scenarios that involve multiple services interacting
+   - [ ] Add performance benchmarks for critical paths
+   - [ ] Implement load testing scenarios
+   - [ ] Add chaos testing for resilience verification

 2. **Performance Testing**
    - [ ] Add benchmarks for critical code paths